 You can move the selected icons to existing folders or collections and assign them to pre-existing tags.
 Or simply create new folders, collections, or tags.

 By clicking the cogwheel in the icon card, you can view and change asset information like name, pixel ratio, and color space.

-The three dots on the right of the cogwheel enable you to trigger actions like downloading the icon, replacing it, sharing, and deleting it.
+The three dots on the right of the cogwheel enable you to trigger actions like downloading the icon, replacing it, sharing it, and deleting it.
 In case you choose to share the icon, you can do so by sharing a public link.
-By clicking the share function, you also have the possibility to embed the icon to other websites and wikis, for example.
+By clicking the share function, you can also embed the icon on other websites and wikis, for example.

-Inviting team members is still done via the team icon in the power bar on your left-hand side.
+Inviting team members is still done via the team icon in the Power Bar on your left-hand side.

 You can also relate icons to each other.
 Read more about asset relations here.
-Set up asset relations by uploading the respective assets, or using the asset chooser to browse the assets already existing in one of your projects.
+Set up asset relations by uploading the respective assets or using the asset chooser to browse the existing assets in one of your projects.

 The consumer view

 When viewing the Icon Library from its frontend view (entering it via your Brand Guideline), all your icons will be displayed at one glance.
 Note that the icon assets are smaller than in other libraries.
 Once you’ve opened an icon, you’ll be able to see basic asset information like file, image size, and color.